akkadotnet/Akka.Persistence.Sql/docs/articles/configuration.md

 # Configuration

+# Journal

 Please note that you -must- provide a Connection String (`connection-string`) and Provider name (`provider-name`).

 ## `parallelism`

 Controls the number of Akka.Streams Queues used to write to the DB.
 Default in JVM is `8`.
 We use `3`

 - For SQL Server, Based on testing `3` is a fairly optimal number in .NET and and thus chosen as default.
 You may wish to adjust up if you are dealing with a large number of actors.

   Testing indicates that `2` will provide performance on par or better than both batching and non-batching journal.

 - For SQLite, you may want to just put `1` here, because SQLite allows at most a single writer at a time even in WAL mode.

   Keep in mind there may be some latency/throughput trade-offs if your write-set gets large.

 Note that unless `materializer-dispatcher` is changed, by default these run on the thread pool, not on dedicated threads.
 Setting this number too high may steal work from other actors.